-The position moved from an under recovery of circa £14.7m at the setting of the July 2013 tariff to a forecast over recovery position of circa £6.3m at April 2015.
+The position moved from an over recovery of circa £6.3m at the setting of the April 2015 tariff to a forecast over recovery position of circa £18.6m at April 2016.

 Both Power NI and the Utility Regulator strive to keep the over/under recovered amount as low as possible in order to reduce volatility in the tariff.
 This is carried out through ongoing monitoring and tariff changes being put through when over or under recoveries are in danger to becoming too large.